-PositiveNRG, NRG Energy's philanthropic giving program, creates a workplace that empowers employees by supporting communities, causes and organizations that they elect to champion.
-There are multiple touch-points the platform offers that allows for engagement with non-profit organizations and internal employee team building such as:
+PositiveNRG, NRG's philanthropic program, creates a workplace that empowers employees by supporting communities, causes and organizations that they elect to champion.
+The platform offers multiple touchpoints that allow for engagement with non-profit organizations and internal employee team building.